-Some sectors use straightforward temporal profiles not based on meteorology or other factors.
-For the agfire sector, the emissions were allocated to months by adding up the available values for each day of the month.
-For all agricultural burning, the diurnal temporal profile used reflected the fact that burning occurs during the daylight.
+2801500000) inventory which was allocated to months by adding up the available values for each day of the month.
+For all agricultural burning, the diurnal temporal profile used reflected the fact that burning occurs during the daylight hours - see Figure 3-4 (McCarty et al., 2009).
 This puts most of the emissions during the work day and suppresses the emissions during the middle of the night.
-A uniform profile for each day of the week was used for all agricultural burning emissions in all states, except for the following states that for which EPA used state-specific day of week profiles: Arkansas, Kansas, Louisiana, Minnesota, Missouri, Nebraska, Oklahoma, and Texas.
+A uniform profile was used for each day of the week for all agricultural burning emissions in all states except for the following, for which state-specific day of week profiles were used: Arkansas, Kansas, Louisiana, Minnesota, Missouri, Nebraska, Oklahoma, and Texas.